ringcentral/ringcentral-api-docs/docs/voice/supervision.md

-# Call Supervision and Monitoring
+# Call Supervision, Monitoring and Streaming

 [RingCentral Call Monitoring](https://www.ringcentral.com/office/features/call-monitoring/overview.html) allows a person to receive a real-time audio stream so they can listen in on a call.
 The primary use case is a supervisor wishing to monitor and provide feedback on an agent's performance.